autocrypt/autocrypt/doc/level1.rst

    SHOULD retain the user's manual choices for a given message even if the Autocrypt recommendation changes.

-Autocrypt can produce four possible recommendations to the agent during message composition:
+Autocrypt can produce four possible recommendations to the MUA during message composition:

  * ``disable``: Disable or hide any UI that would allow the user to